 Use custom network ports where applicable

-By using a non-standard port, your device can be confused by scans looking only at standard ports.
-These apply to protocols such as HTTPS, SSH, SMTP, Syslog, etc.
+By using a non-standard port, your device may not be detected by scans looking only for standard ports.
+This applies to protocols such as HTTPS, SSH, SMTP, Syslog, etc.

 Change the Super User account password